lsst-dm/dmtn-026/index.rst

     One of the most frequent causes of segfaults in class wrapped in pybind11 is to inherit from a class with a shared_pointer but not include the std_shared parameter.
 For example, if a class ``BetterInterpolate`` inherits from interpolate, it must include ``std::shared_ptr<BetterInterpolate`` in its class definition.
-See section `segfaults`_ for more.
+See section :ref:`segfaults` for more.

 Enum types
 ^^^^^^^^^^